 - ‘+’ sign- From here, you can create a Notebook (Later, we’ll discuss it in detail).

 - The three dots icon- From here, you can change the settings of the app and give feedback.
-On the first page, settings include many things, such as the account settings, theme, trust centre, about, etc. While, inside sections, pages and sticky notes, there are some other settings as well.
+On the first page, settings include many things, such as the account settings, theme, trust center, about, etc. While, inside sections, pages, and sticky notes, there are some other settings as well.

 - Recent pages- This will show you the recent pages you visited.